A Cusp in QED at g=2

 Since there are at least two distinct paths to introduce $g\ne 2$ corrections into relativistic particle dynamics, the question is in what sense these could be equivalent and if not, which of the two forms is appropriate for study of particle dynamics and/or vacuum structure and under what conditions:\\[0.1cm] 1) The DP approach, involving a di\-men\-sion-5 operator, requires new counter terms in each order.
-This is limiting DP approach to situations in which the physical particle properties are known and vacuum fluctuations need not be considered.
-Even so, vacuum fluctuations and the effective action $\Veff$ have been considered in the DP i.e. modified D-QED approach~\cite{PauliTerm,Diet78,Lav85}. \\[0.1cm] 2) In $g$-QED the magnetic moment is point-like and consideration of $g\neq g_{\rm D}$ does not require a higher dimensioned operator.
-Therefore the quantum field theory is renormalizable~\cite{VaqueraAraujo:2012qa,AngelesMartinez:2011nt}, requires a finite number of counter terms, and vacuum fluctuations can be considered in any higher order.
-It should be remembered that $g$-QED constitutes an expansion around $g=0$ and not around $g=\pm 2$ as is the case for DP approach.
-Properties of the KGP-originating effective action were considered for general spin in Ref.~\cite{Kruglov:2001dp}, but this work did not recognize the restricted validity domain of the perturbative approach, for spin-1/2 $-2\le g\le 2$ . \\[0.1cm] 3).
-A recent discussion of quantum field amplitudes with an anomalous moment~\cite{Larkoski:2010am} also arrives at a second-order effective theory, but for a reduced two-component spinor.
-In view of the derivation and properties of their effective theory, a relation between KGP and DP can at best arise in an infinite order resummation in some specific applications and not in general.
+This, in our opinion, limits the DP approach to situations in which the physical particle properties are known and vacuum fluctuations need not be considered.
+Even so, we see in literature DP method applied to both vacuum fluctuation and the effective action evaluation in QED. see for example Refs.~\cite{PauliTerm, Diet78,Lav85, Ferrer:2015wca, Ferrer:2019xlr, Adorno:2021xvj}. \\[0.1cm] 2) In $g$-QED the magnetic moment remains point-like, $g\neq g_{\rm D}$ does not require a higher dimensioned operator.
+Therefore the quantum field theory requires a finite number of counter terms and is renormalizable~\cite{VaqueraAraujo:2012qa,AngelesMartinez:2011nt}; vacuum fluctuations can be considered in any perturbative order. \\[0.1cm] 3) It should be remembered that in $g$-QED an expansion around $g=2$ requires additional consideration since the natural expansion occurs around $g=0$.
+Properties of the KGP-originating non-perturbative effective action were considered for general spin in Ref.~\cite{Kruglov:2001dp}, but this work did not recognize the restricted validity domain of the perturbative approach, for spin-1/2 $-2\le g\le 2$ which arise due to convergence properties of the proper time Schwinger integral. \\[0.1cm] 4) Another study of quantum field amplitudes with an anomalous moment~\cite{Larkoski:2010am} also arrives at a second-order effective theory, but for a reduced two-component spinor.
+Given the derivation and properties of their effective theory, we believe that an exact relation between KGP and DP approaches can at best arise in an infinite order resummation in some specific applications.

-Considering that \req{EoMg} is 2nd order in time and has four components, the number of dynamical degrees of freedom present in \req{EoMg} is 8.
-That is, there are twice as many as in usual Dirac theory.
-For the case $g=2$ \req{EoMg} can be presented as the square of the operator $\gamma_5 D,\ D=\gamma_\alpha(i\partial_\alpha+eA^\alpha)-m$ and $\gamma_5=i\gamma^0\gamma^1\gamma^2\gamma^3, \gamma_5^2=1$ is the 5th Dirac matrix.
-This means that for $g=2$ \req{EoMg} comprises exact duplication of the Dirac degrees of freedom.
-For $g\ne 2$ one must search for a projection restricting the full Hilbert space to the physical states.